Catalpa: GC for a Low-Variance Software Stack

 The \gc memory management system is based on a set of thread-local page pools which feed a set of size-segregated allocators as shown in \Cref{fig:allocmodel}.
 As \bosque provides a closed-world compilation model, and all lists/strings are implemented as trees/ropes~\cite{chakracore,persistentrrb}, the compiler can pre-compute all allocation sizes.
 Thus, we do not need to handle large, or variable sized, objects.

 Each allocator is responsible for a given size class and, in the active allocation page (\cf{allocPage} in \Cref{fig:allocmodel}), the allocator maintains a null terminated free-list of available slots for allocation.
-The allocator also tracks pages used for evacuation during collection (\cf{evacPage} in \Cref{fig:allocmodel}) and a set of partially filled pages organized by utilization -- these pages make up the majority of the RC-old space.
+The allocator also tracks pages used for evacuation during collection (\cf{evacPage} in \Cref{fig:allocmodel}) and a set of partially filled pages organized by utilization.

 This free-list organization is required as the collector performs a conservative stack scan and the reference counted old-space objects are not movable.
-Thus, as the collector runs it may need to use partially filled pages as allocation pages.
+Since the collector may need to repurpose partially filled pages as allocation pages, we employ a free-list-based bump-pointer design where each entry corresponds to a fixed-size slot determined by its allocator.
+This ensures every free slot remains available for allocation, providing strong defense against fragmentation.
 The current implementation stores allocation metadata inline in the object header although out-of-band metadata may be desirable in a multi-threaded implementation to minimize false sharing.